isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

        }
    }

-The `server-tags` list is mandatory for this command and it must include exactly one server tag or the keyword "all".
-It must not include the `null` value.
+The ``server-tags`` list is mandatory for this command and must include exactly one server tag or the keyword "all"; it cannot include the ``null`` value.
 The command above associates the option with the "server1" server.

-Note that specifying an option name instead of the option code only works reliably for the standard DHCP options.
-When specifying a value for the user-defined DHCP option, the option code should be specified instead of the name.
+Note that specifying an option name instead of the option code only works reliably for standard DHCP options.
+When specifying a value for a user-defined DHCP option, the option code should be indicated instead of the name.
 For example:

 .. code-block:: json